Disney has announced it is remaking animated classic The Lion King.

 It is thought the reboot will be a live action version of the tale about young lion Simba.

 Disney said: "We can officially confirm that The Walt Disney Studios and director Jon Favreau are putting a new reimagining of The Lion King on the fast track to production.

-The movie will include songs from the animated movie.
+The movie will include songs from the animated version.

-The Lion King is one of the biggest animated films of all time with a lifetime global box office gross of £745 million.
+The Lion King is one of the biggest animated films of all time with a lifetime global box office gross of $968.8 million (£745 million).

 It won Academy Awards for the original song Can You Feel The Love Tonight (which was composed by Sir Elton John, with lyrics from Tim Rice) and original score (Hans Zimmer), plus two Grammy Awards.

 It has also been adapted for the stage all around the world.